Smart Money Is Betting Big In AXON Options - Axon Enterprise (NASDAQ:AXON)

-Investors with a lot of money to spend have taken a bearish stance on Axon Enterprise (NASDAQ:AXON).
+Whales with a lot of money to spend have taken a noticeably bullish stance on Axon Enterprise.

+Looking at options history for Axon Enterprise (NASDAQ:AXON) we detected 12 trades.

+If we consider the specifics of each trade, it is accurate to state that 50% of the investors opened trades with bullish expectations and 33% with bearish.

 Axon Enterprise Option Activity Analysis: Last 30 Days